-The report shows that banks are not doing enough to be sustainable.
-Not only will this have a large impact on the environment, but in the future they will find that attracting customers and retaining talent will become difficult.
+The report shows that, while the willingness is there, banks are not doing enough to be sustainable.
+By putting their sustainable plans into action, banks will be able to attract future customers and retain talent.
+Indeed, US executives cite that talent management and customer retention are key concerns for US banks.
 The role of the bank in society is changing from a wealth repository to a digital lifestyle enabler.
-For banks to continue to thrive, they must embrace digital innovation that lays the foundation to achieve an eco-conscience.
+For banks to continue to thrive, they must embrace digital innovation that lays the foundation to achieve an ecoconscience.

-By embracing "sustainable digitization" banks and financial institutions will carve out new revenue streams and business opportunities as we enter a connected and socially responsible world post-COVID-19.
+By embracing "sustainable digitization", banks and financial institutions will carve out new revenue streams and business opportunities as we enter a connected and socially responsible world post-COVID-19.

+CHAPTER 2

-CHAPTER 2 Literature review
+Literature review